 Breaking up loculations in patients with empyema

-The diagnostic accuracy for malignant and tuberculous disease of the pleura is 95%.
+The diagnostic accuracy for cancer and tuberculosis of the pleura is about 95% (1, 2).

 Common indications for VATS include